Penn Battle III vs Daiwa BG: What Are The Differences, And Which Is Best To Buy?

 Explaining the differences between both reel series is a little trickier than you might expect.
 For example, we can compare the value of 6 bearings in the BG vs 5 bearings in the Battle.

 We can compare the cast alloy body of the Battle versus the machined alloy body of the BG.
-What about the subtle variations in gear ratios, spool capacities, and drag capacities?
+What about the subtle variations in gear ratios, spool, and drag capacities?

 No doubt the technical spec boffins will analyze these variations to the nth degree, agonizing over half an ounce of weight, or 5 more pounds of max drag.